Resistance Band Seated Row

 - If you experience lower back discomfort, try performing this exercise seated on a bench with feet planted on the floor.

-Benefits of the Resistance Band Seated Row
+Is the Resistance Band Seated Row good for muscle growth?

 FAQ - Resistance Band Seated Row